-It’s Time to Act Now and Get Rid of Bed Bugs in NYC for Good
+It’s Time To Act Now & Get Rid of Bed Bugs in NYC for Good

 Article by Joseph Salvatore Knipper

 It’s hard not to see some parallels between COVID-19 and bed bugs.
 They both appeared (well, in bed bugs’ case, reappeared) in the early 21st century.
 They both reached pandemic proportions in cities, largely due to a lack of information.
 They both can be curbed with proper precautions.
 Of course, the comparison breaks down after that.